canberkarc/canberkarc/README.md

 ## Hi, I'm Canberk

 ### I'm an AI Enthusiast and constantly developing myself in machine learning&deep learning,
-### currently computer engineering student at Gebze Technical University.
+### currently senior computer engineering student at Gebze Technical University.

 ### 📫 Where to find me: